-Additional analysis 4.5
+4.5 Additional analysis

 The additional analysis aims to determine the effect of SIZE on the tendency of FCEO to do EM, and whether the relationship of FCEO with EM in the high SEP group is stronger than the low SEP group.
-The separation of small and big groups was done based on the cut off of the mean value of SIZE (log TA) 6.312.
+The separation of small a big groups was done based on the cut off of the mean value of SIZE (log TA) 6.312.
 The results of the analysis are shown in Table 7 and Table 8.